grialion/rpcpp/README.md

 # RPC++
 RPC++ is a tool for Discord RPC (Rich Presence) to let your friends know about your Linux system

+> [!IMPORTANT]
+> This project has been archived.
+Check out https://github.com/rpcfetch/rpcfetch for the continuation.

 ## Installing requirements
 ### Arch based systems